Wolfnit/AirPen/README.md

 Each version of Air-Pen represents a different stage of development.

-## 🟢 01 — Air-Pen: Wireless Pen Mouse
+## 🟢 01 — Air-Pen: Wireless Pen Mouse : Made for Samsung

 The first working version of Air-Pen.